Should you spay a female rabbit? Benefits, age guidance and what to expect

 A spayed doe can live safely with a neutered male without the risk of unwanted litters.
 Mixed-sex pairs are often the most harmonious when both animals are altered.
 To understand how two rabbits can be introduced, see our guide on whether a rabbit can live alone.

-Best age for spaying
+Age guidance for spaying

 Spaying is recommended between 4 and 6 months, after sexual maturity is reached.
 Some vets prefer to wait until 6 months for smaller breeds to allow more complete skeletal development; others operate from 4 months.